- Water Billing

 Need Water Off to Do a Repair

-To schedule a temporary disconnection of water service, call Utility Billing.
+To schedule a temporary disconnection of water service, call the Department of Environmental & Engineering Services (DEES) at (954) 972-0828.
 There is a $10 service charge to shut water off and $10 service charge to restore service.